-- Also by the author page (a list of other published, or soon to be published books)
+- About the Author page (a short biography and/or list of other published, or soon to be published books)

-- References/bibliography (essential to credit any original sources used when writing the book)
+- References/bibliography (essential to credit any original sources used when writing the book, especially in nonfiction)

 - First chapter of another published (or soon to be published) book, especially the next instalment in a series